Shopify Customer Analytics

 AOV per customer is calculated by dividing the total sales generated by this customer by the number of orders (orders count) they have generated.

-Here’s how to map AOV data into your Mixtable Customer Analytics spreadsheet:
+Here's how to map Average Order Value data into your Mixtable Customer Analytics spreadsheet:

 - In your Customers worksheet, select an empty column (or insert a new one).
-Then click Set Sync from the column header.
+Then click Link from the column header.

 -